crazybusy/py-login-cli/README.md

 # py-login-cli
-Command line login for python applications including suppport for OTP via Authenticator Apps
+Command line login for python applications including support for OTP via Authenticator Apps

-Dependancies
+Dependencies:
 It uses my own SimpleParameters to evaluate command line parameters, hence it is published alongside.
 There is file login.txt in the data directory that contains the parameters this application accepts on the command line.
 The Users Master file is also housed there.

+Other than that it uses pyotp, qrcode and bcrypt.
+All are available via pip pip install pyotp pip install qrcode pip install bcrypt

 Usage:
-Pass the application you would like to add login to add as parameter on the command line For e.g. python login.py test.py
+Pass the application you would like to add login to add as parameter on the command line For e.g. python login.py test.py python login cmd

 This will add a login prompt before test.py with otp support.
 Ofcourse the user could directly run test.py.
-For that you can integrate this script into your python code.
+For that you can easily integrate this script into your python code.

 $ python ./login.py -h
 Usage: login.py [options]